freddieiboy/Tinycrate-Docs/Crates.md

 ### Crate API - `Crate.js`

 In the app, just import `Crate.js` and use it in the render section.
 Here is the full crate API.
-Not every type of crate uses all these types but know that you can
+Note: Not every type of crate uses all these types.

 ```js
   <Crate